Nicolemann98/MyVendingMachine/README.md

 Now if the stock manager wants to log in, they have their own option after all of the products, when 7 is selected, it prompts the stock manager to enter their passcode (see Important Notes section).
 If they enter the wrong code, then they are told it is incorrect and it returns them back to the user screen.
 ![manager_incorrect_passcode](assets/images/ManagerIncorrectPassword.png)
-And when they procide the correct passcode, they are taken to the manager screen, where they can choose options to update the stock or prices, take their profits out of the machine, or view sales analytics.
+And when they provide the correct passcode, they are taken to the manager screen, where they can choose options to update the stock or prices, take their profits out of the machine, or view sales analytics.
 ![manager_correct_passcode](assets/images/ManagerCorrectPassword.png)

 If they choose to update stock, they are product-by-product, told the current stock and asked how many they want to add.